Coming to us from New Zealand, meet Nick and Lynn Tucker:

-I have a Specialized Crossroads bought new in about 1998, and the Missus has a racing tricycle which is a more interesting set of commuter wheels.
+I have a Specialized Crossroads bought new in about 1998, and the Missus has a racing tricycle which is a great bike for seniors.

 What do people (coworkers, friends) say when you tell them that you are a bike commuter?

 Maybe cycle commuting is a bit more common in NZ, so aside from people wondering if I’d stick at it when I started comments are positive.
 Mind you most of my fellow commuters are way more sporty than I am – don’t forget that Kiwi tri-athletes usually carry their bicycle during the swimming bit.